Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 - Check out the many [many] churches and basilicas

 - Visit the Museums in Rome on Sundays

 - Climb Aventine Hill and peek across the city at the Knights of Malta Keyhole

 - Other [Not] Free Things to Do in Rome

 Visit the Pantheon

-The Pantheon is a old temple that is now a church in the middle of Rome.
+The Pantheon is an old temple that is now a church in the middle of Rome.
 It’s most famously known for the huge hole in the ceiling [called an oculus] to let light in.
-It’s full of history and beautiful artifacts sure to delight the family.
-Admission is absolutely free although you are welcome to leave a donation for the church, if desired.
+It’s one of the best free things to do in Rome because it is full of history and beautiful artifacts sure to delight the family.
+Admission is absolutely free although you are welcome to leave a donation for the church if desired.
 While you’re there, hang out in the Piazza della Rotunda and enjoy the atmosphere [also, free :)].

 Browse a local market like Campo de Fieri or Mercato Monti

 Rome is home to some of the most bustling and beautiful markets in the world.
 Partake in a little window shopping and peruse the markets around the city.
 Campo de Fieri is outdoors and located in another one of Rome’s great piazzas.
 There you can find food, spices, and even some textiles.
 Mercato Monti, on the other hand, is indoors and filled with all sorts of goodies.
-Whichever style market you select, you’re sure to enjoy.
+Whichever style market you select, you’re sure to enjoy it as one of the best free things to do in Rome.
 Buying something, of course, will cost you at least a few Euros but browsing is free!